postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 [![Socket.IO message body](https://assets.postman.com/postman-docs/socketio-message-body.jpg)](https://assets.postman.com/postman-docs/socketio-message-body.jpg)

 Messages will indicate if they have multiple arguments.
-When you expand the message, it will have tabs to see each argument.
+When you expand the message, it will have tabs for each argument.

 [![WebSocket message body](https://assets.postman.com/postman-docs/socketio-message-with-args.jpg)](https://assets.postman.com/postman-docs/socketio-message-with-args.jpg)